joelhawksley/identity/recycle.md

 ![Candles we recycle](/img/recycle/candles.jpg)

-### Yankee, WoodWick, and Chesapeake Bay candles
+### Yankee, WoodWick, and Chesapeake Bay fragrance products

-We collect: All Newell Brands’ (Yankee, WoodWick, and Chesapeake Bay) home fragrance products and packaging.
+We collect: All Newell Brands’ home fragrance products from Yankee Candle, WoodWick, and Chesapeake Bay Candle, including: candles, wax melts and melt cups, diffusers and refills, plug-ins and refills, room sprays, fragrance beads, and auto air fresheners and refills.

 <br/><br/>